domohuhn/mutation-test/example/README.md

 # Example files

-This directory contains example files for the mutation-test program.
+This directory contains example files for the mutation_test program.

 ## Example configuration 1